Webfeet: Straight Hey for Three

 If learning/practicing the move try it 'with hands', this both gives clear signals to the person heading towards you and helps you to remember which side you are going

-In dances like the Staffordshire Knot the two sides are be dancing parallel to each other.
+In dances like the Staffordshire Knot the two sides are dancing parallel to each other.
 There will be the 'line of men' dancing a hey and the 'line of women'.
 It is quite reassuring to look across the set and see you partner dancing the same track in his/her set

 There are other dances where both sides of the set dance a hey but as if there is a mirror down the centre of the set.